AstraeaSim/demand_forecasting/README.md

-## Course: DSS5105 — Data Science Projects in Practice
+## Course: DSS5104 — DSS5104 Machine Learning and Predictive Modelling
 # Semester: AY2024/25 S2

-# Demand Forecasting and SHAP Analysis Project
+# Improving Electricity Demand Forecasting Using Machine Learning

 This repository contains the full pipeline for analyzing and forecasting Singapore's electricity demand using machine learning models, SARIMAX, and LSTM-based approaches with SHAP interpretability.